ndenStanford/ml-mesh/projects/topic/backfill/README.md

     key="identifier",
     value=json.dumps(
         {
             "content": "Ten-year US yields approached 4.5%.
 The S&P 500 fluctuated, with the benchmark headed toward its fourth straight week of gains.
 Stocks will finish trading at 1 p.m.
-New York time in observance of Thanksgiving, and the recommended close for the Treasury cash"
+New York time in observance of Thanksgiving, and the recommended close for the Treasury cash", "language": "en"
         }
     ),
 )